Songzzyi/MMA-DT2STIN/README.md

 # MMA-DT2STIN
 Through this repository, we provide readers with some basic frameworks, tools, and use cases about MMA.

-We will continue to update later~
+We will continue to update later,If there is something wrong, we welcome criticism and correction!

 ## Scenario 1: The container communicates with an external host